tanner-johnson2718/3D_ToolChain/README.md

 * Make all subs Auto??
     * If we do this, then we need to change the way we sub to state i.e. sub to a command not a value
     * Make SD print progress an auto sub
-* When terminal is full, completely clear it as this should speed things up
-    * Also look into other speed drains
 * Remote Firmware writes??
     * requies binary transfer in marlin
 * Make Printer resillant to serail connects and disconnects